-Patricia Grace is a major New Zealand novelist, short story writer and children’s writer, of Ngati Toa, Ngati Raukawa and Te Ati Awa descent, and is affiliated to Ngati Porou by marriage.
-Grace began writing early, while teaching and raising her family of seven children, and has since won many national and international awards, including the Kiriyama Pacific Rim Book Prize for fiction, the Deutz Medal for Fiction, and the Neustadt International Prize for Literature, widely considered the most prestigious literary prize after the Nobel.
-A deeply subtle, moving and subversive writer, in 2007 Grace received a Distinguished Companion of the New Zealand Order of Merit for her services to literature.
+Patricia Grace is a major New Zealand novelist, short story writer and children’s writer.
+She is of Ngati Toa, Ngati Raukawa and Te Ati Awa descent, and is affiliated to Ngati Porou by marriage.
+Grace began writing early, whilst teaching and raising her family of seven children.
+Shehas since won many national and international awards, including the Kiriyama Pacific Rim Book Prize for fiction, the Deutz Medal for Fiction, and the Neustadt International Prize for Literature (widely considered the most prestigious literary prize after the Nobel).
+A deeply subtle, moving and subversive writer, Grace received in 2007 a Distinguished Companion of the New Zealand Order of Merit for her services to literature.

-In 1986, Patricia Grace was awarded third place for Potiki at the Goodman Fielder Wattie Book Awards.
-In 1987, Potiki won the New Zealand Book Award for Fiction.
+In 1986, Patricia Grace published her novel Potiki, within which she discusses issues surrounding settler land appropriation and the preservation of the Maori culture.
+Grace was awarded third place for Potiki at the Goodman Fielder Wattie Book Awards, and in 1987, the novel won the New Zealand Book Award for Fiction.

 The Trolley, written by Patricia Grace and illustrated by Kerry Gemmill, picked up the 1994 Russell Clark Award for illustration.

-Baby No-Eyes (1998) is a novel that merges controversial actual events with stories of a heartfelt family history.
-It is an account of the mysteries that operate at many levels between generations – different voices interweaving family history with contemporary Maori issues.
-A baby who died becomes a ‘real’ person who interacts with family members.
-Granny Kura tells her story against a background of land occupation.
+Baby No-Eyes (1998) is a novel that merges controversial actual events with heartfelt family history, using different voices to interweave family mysteries with contemporary Maori issues.
+Among these voices are those of a deceased baby who becomes a ‘real’ person in order to interact with family members, and Granny Kura, who tells her story against a background of land occupation.

-Dogside Story (2001).
-The power of the land, the strength of whanau, the humour and aroha of the community are powerful life-preserving factors.
-But there is conflict in the whanau, the reasons for which unravel as the eve of the new Millennium approaches.
-Dogside Story won the 2001 $15,000 Kiriyama Pacific Rim Book Prize for fiction.
-The award was announced at the 14th Annual Vancouver International Writers Festival in Canada.
+In Patricia Grace’s novel Dogside Story (2001), the power of the land, the strength of whanau, and the aroha of the community are powerful life-preserving factors.
+As the narrative unfolds, however, it becomes apparent that there is conflict within the whanau, which reaches breaking point as the new Millennium approaches.
+Dogside Story won the 2001 $15,000 Kiriyama Pacific Rim Book Prize for fiction, an award that was announced at the 14th Annual Vancouver International Writers Festival in Canada.

-This announcement continues the international acclaim for Patricia Grace’s Dogside Story, which was longlisted for the prestigious Booker Prize in August 2001.
+Dogside Story's run of critical acclaim continued in 2001, when it was longlisted for the prestigious Booker Prize.
 It was also shortlisted in the 2002 Montana New Zealand Book Awards.
-Dogside Story was reissued by Penguin Books in 2005. ‘...a magnificent hui of a book that bubbles over with laughter, human frailty, hope and love.’
-Review by Kelly Ana Morey, New Zealand Listener.
+Dogside Story was reissued by Penguin Books in 2005.
+Kelly Ana Morey reviewed that, in Dogside Story, Grace had created ‘...a magnificent hui of a book that bubbles over with laughter, human frailty, hope and love’ (NZ Listener).